-The Animal Ethics Committee is constituted by the Murdoch Children's Executive with the authority to approve and monitor all animal-based research at The Melbourne Children's Campus.
+The Animal Ethics Committee is constituted by the Murdoch Children's Research Institute (MCRI) Executive with the authority to approve and monitor all animal-based research at The Melbourne Children's Campus.
 The AEC is guided by the Terms of Reference provided by the Murdoch Children's Research Institute Executive Committee, such Terms being supported by legislative requirements.

 Under the POCTA, the conduct of Scientific Procedures using animals in Victoria must be licensed by the regulating authority, Animal Welfare Victoria - Agriculture Victoria, Department of Energy, Environment and Climate Action (DEECA), and within the parameters prescribed by the current Australian code for the care and use of animals for scientific purposes.
 An obligation to respect animals underpins the code.